 Setting a stringent price on carbon

-- It signals to our stakeholders that Swiss Re is a credible partner when it comes to mitigating climate risks.
+- It signals to our stakeholders that Swiss Re is a credible partner when it comes to addressing climate risks.

 - It prepares our business for the expected tightening of carbon pricing policies worldwide.